alexbrodie/OrganizePhotos/README.md

 Lightroom such as: backup/archive, integrity checks, consolidation, and other OCD metadata organization.

-Metadata this program needs to persist are stored in `md5.txt` files in the same directory as the files that data was generated for.
+Metadata this program needs to persist are stored in database files in the same directory as the files that data was generated for.
 If they are separated, the metadata will no longer be associated and the separated media files will be treated as new.
-The expectation is that if files move, the `md5.txt` file is also moved or copied.
+The expectation is that if files move, the per-directory database file is also moved or copied.

 Metadata operations are powered by [`Image::ExifTool`](https://metacpan.org/pod/Image%3A%3AExifTool).